atk-partio/ilmomasiina/README.md

     gem install bundler
     rbenv rehash
-    brew install postgresql
+    brew install mysql

-The PostgreSQL install command (`brew install postgresql`) will output you information on how to setup postgresql to launch on login.
+The MySQL install command (`brew install mysql`) will output you information on how to setup MySQL to launch on login.
 Follow the instructions on the screen.

 #### Installing requirements on Windows